ldsands/UsefulCodeSnippets/other_software/Linux/bash.md

 ## Useful Bash/zsh Concepts

-- to get to different drives that are mounted you can use the code below.
+- To get to different drives that are mounted you can use the code below.
 Just replace driveLetter with the drive letter you want to use.
     - Note that WSL automatically mounts external drives

     ```sh